-A military judge sitting as a special court-martial convicted Appellant, in accordance with his pleas pursuant to a plea agreement, of one specification of fraudulent enlistment and four specifications of wrongfully using controlled substances in violation of Articles 83 and 112a, Uniform Code of Military Justice (UCMJ), 10 U.S.C. §§ 883, 912a.1 The wrongful-use specifications pertained to offenses Appellant committed in 2020, but Appellant committed his fraudulent enlistment offense in 2017.
-The military judge sentenced Appellant to a bad-conduct discharge, confinement for 104 days, and reduction to the grade of E-1.2
+A military judge sitting as a general court-martial convicted Appellant, in accordance with his pleas pursuant to a plea agreement, of five specifications of conduct unbecoming an officer in violation of Article 133, UCMJ, 10 U.S.C. § 933, and two specifications of fraternization and three specifications of adultery in violation of Article 134, Uniform Code of Military Justice (UCMJ), 10

+U.S.C. § 934.
+The specifications Appellant was convicted of were committed in 2017 and 2018; however, one specification which was dismissed after arraignment alleged an offense committed in 2019.
+The military judge sentenced Appellant to a dismissal, confinement for 60 days, forfeiture of \$1,500.00 pay per month for three months, and a reprimand.

-Appellant's case was submitted to this court for review on its merits without any assignments of error.
+Appellant's case is before this court for review without any assignments of error.
 Although not raised by Appellant, we address an error in the post-trial processing of Appellant's court-martial: whether the convening authority failed to take action on the sentence as required by Executive Order 13,825, § 6(b), 83 Fed.
 Reg.
 9889, 9890 (8 Mar.
 2018), and Article 60, UCMJ, 10 U.S.C. § 860.
-We conclude he did and that remand to the Chief Trial Judge, Air Force Trial Judiciary, is appropriate.
-We defer completion of our Article 66(d), UCMJ, review until the record is returned to this court.
+We conclude he did and that remand to the Chief Trial Judge, Air Force Trial Judiciary, is required.
+We defer completion of our Article 66, UCMJ, review until the record is returned to this court.
 10 U.S.C. § 866(d) (Manual for Courts-Martial, United States (2019 ed.)
 (2019 MCM)).